 (b) Interest rate risk:

 Interest rate risk arises from the possibility that changes in interest rates will affect the value of mutual funds held by the Centre.
 Changes in interest rates may also affect the value of equity securities.
-As at March 31, 2013, the Centre sold all of its investments in indexed pooled funds.

 (c) Foreign currency risk: